 Assets under management

-At the end of the year, we managed $906 million for investors.
-Our asset base grew by $118 million, or 15%, over the year.
+At the end of the year, we managed $984 million for investors.
+Our asset base grew by $79 million, or 9%, over the year.
 Steadyhand employees account for over $35 million of AUM as our team has 94% of their own wealth invested alongside our clients in the Steadyhand funds.

-We welcomed aboard 263 new clients in 2019.
-Of those, 178 are working with us directly and 85 purchased our funds through third-party dealers (e.g. discount brokers).
+We welcomed aboard 323 new clients in 2020.
+Of those, 260 are working with us directly and 63 purchased our funds through third-party dealers (e.g. discount brokers).
 The majority of new clients were referred to us by our existing investors or their financial planners.

 Management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 The indicated rates of return are the historical annual total returns including changes in unit value and reinvestment of all distributions and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any securityholder that would have reduced returns.